Jacob Green (pastor): Religion

 Throughout the early years of his life, Green was constantly confronted by religion.
 His household was pious, and his sisters would audibly read religious tracts to him.
 In Malden, he received much religious education from the local Congregationalist church which instilled strict Congregationalism throughout the town.
 Though, the biggest religious influence on Green came from the books he read.
 Malden had a connection to one of the most prominent literary critics in New England, Michael Wigglesworth, as he was the former minister for the town.
 Wiggleworth's best-selling poem The Day of Doom was read frequently in the Green household.
 The poem was also reprinted in the New England Primer, the quintessential textbook at the time for the region, which Green read from.
 It had a profound effect on Green's fear towards judgement day, believing he was destined for hell.

 While at Harvard, Green was significantly influenced by sermons given by Gilbert Tennet and George Whitefield at Harvard.
 He strongly supported Whitefield's criticisms of Harvard straying from Calvinism and backed the goals of the Great Awakening.
 Green was among a group of Harvard students that followed Whitefield on his religious tour of nearby towns, making it as far as Leicester in western Massachusetts.
 Before returning to Harvard, he visited his mother one last time before her death.
 Tennet's arrival in Cambridge in late January 1741 stirred Green even more towards Calvinism than Whitefield.
-He was reborn two months after Tennet's sermon through study, though he struggled through the remainder of college to maintain his conversion in face of Englightenment teachings.
+He was reborn two months after Tennet's sermon through study, though he struggled through the remainder of college to maintain his conversion in face of Enlightenment teachings.